wur-bioinformatics/introduction-to-bioinformatics/week3.md

 ```
  Once again this shows that LnL values should not be compared **between datasets**, but between **models (or trees)** on **one and the same dataset!**

-a.
-Why are the LnL values so different among character sets (deletion treatments) but not among models? \
+1. Why are the LnL values so different among character sets (deletion treatments) but not among models?
 **Using differing number of sites apparently has a large effect on LnL calculation; as indicated above, likelihood values should only be compared from the same dataset.
 Comparing models has a much smaller effect as only one or two**
-b.
-Why don’t we just go straight to the most complex model, surely that one would fit any data set best? \
+2. Why don’t we just go straight to the most complex model, surely that one would fit any data set best?
 **Tempting as it may be, the most complex model will contain the largest amount of parameters, for each of which a value needs to be estimated from the 'signal' in the data.
 There may not be enough signal however to feed all parameters, potentially resulting in imprecise likelihood calculations.**

-Compare this to the figure in assignment II, above, and discuss any differences, both topological and in terms of nodal support, that you may see. \
+Compare this to the figure in assignment II, above, and discuss any differences, both topological and in terms of nodal support, that you may see.
 **Make sure your rooting is correct, try to find clades in common between your ML tree and the trees in the figure in assignment II; ideally the coloured labels will help you 'find' the clades or establish groups are paraphyletic (or even polyphyletic).
 Also check the bootstrap support for nodes and explore whether they correlate with the length of their branches.**
 :::